|

 Carrier status testing in relatives of patients with Ataxia telangiectasia

-are present in the patient or parents in their family in order to ascertain that they are
+mutations are present in the patient or parents in their family in order to ascertain

 Fetal testing